dotpointer/webtriggers/README.md

-Run this to write a configuration file to /etc/dptools/webtriggers and to write a trigger file to /var/cache/webtriggers.trigger that is updated by the interface and the cli:
+Run this to write a configuration file to /etc/dptools/webtriggers and to write a trigger file to /var/cache/webtriggers.trigger that is updated by the web page and the cli:

 ```
 php webtriggers.php -vs